15% OFF OR MORE WITH OFFER!

 If you violate the suspension orders or commit another traffic violation your license could be revoked entirely.

-While waiting for your license to be reinstated, you may be able to apply for a restricted driver license if your license was suspended for a DUI or failure to have auto insurance.
-However, you’ll have to wait until the 30-day mandatory suspension period has passed.
-To receive a restricted license:
+While you’re waiting out the rest of the suspension, you may be able to apply for a restricted driver license if your license was suspended for a DUI or failure to have auto insurance.

-This license can only be used for limited purposes that are outlined by the CA DMV.
+This license can only be used for limited purposes, like driving to work or school.
+All the driving parameters will be outlined by the CA DMV.

 Brush up on your driving skills and shake that license suspension by attending California traffic violator school online.
 The state-approved online course from Aceable can be completed at your own pace using a computer or smartphone.
-Minimize points, mask a traffic violation and earn insurance discounts - get started!
+Minimize points, mask a traffic violation and earn insurance discounts all at the same time - get started!